 PEDS 144, Pediatric Cardiology Elective This four-week elective encompasses all aspects of pediatric cardiology.
 The student is expected to make daily inpatient rounds in the PICU, NICU, and inpatient floors with the pediatric cardiology attending physician, fellow, and nurse practitioner.
 Observation in the pediatric cardiology catheterization laboratory and pediatric cardiothoracic operating room is encouraged.
 The student is also expected to attend the afternoon outpatient pediatric cardiology clinics and all scheduled pediatric cardiology conferences.
 One student every four weeks.
 Director: B.P.
+Weeks

-Weeks examined to a group of faculty and fellows.
+PEDS 146, Pediatric Infectious Disease Elective Students participate in pediatric infectious disease rounds by presenting the case study of an inpatient whom they have examined to a group of faculty and fellows.
 Emphasis is placed on the correlation of the clinical problem and its practical management with principles of infectious epidemiology and clinical microbiology (bacteriology and virology).
 Consulting rounds are held daily.
 Teaching rounds in diagnostic microbiology are held four times a week.
 Weekly divisional rounds last approximately two hours.
 Students also attend the pediatric AIDS clinic.
 Prerequisite: Pediatric Clerkship or permission of the instructor.
-One student every four weeks.
-Director: R.S.
+One student every four weeks, Director: R.S.
 Baltimore